N3b3x/hf-bno08x-driver/docs/BNO085_Complete_Guide.md

 ## Building the Library

-The library requires a C++11 compiler and an implementation of `IBNO085Transport` for your hardware platform.
-The `src` directory contains the platform‑agnostic driver while `examples` show how to implement the transport.
+The library requires a C++11 compiler and an implementation of `bno08x::CommInterface` for your hardware platform.
+The `src` directory contains the platform‑agnostic driver while `examples` show how to implement the communication interface.

 ### Using CMake